Warm-Up Routines For Speed Training

 • Side Shuffles: Stand with your feet shoulder-width apart and your knees slightly bent.
 Step to the side with one foot, keeping your toes pointed forward, and then follow with the other foot.
 Continue shuffling from side to side.

-See also How To Develop Fast Feet For Soccer
+See also How To Get Fit For Soccer In 2 Weeks

 Phase 3: Activation Exercises (5-10 Minutes)